ref?ref is a native addon for Node.js that aids in doing C programming in JavaScript, by extending

 6

-overwrites the default Buffer#inspect()
+ref overwrites the default Buffer#inspect() function to include the

 hex-encoded memory address of the Buffer instance when invoked.